Kemerd/SpacetimeDB_UnrealClient/README.md

 - **Cross-platform Support**: Works on Windows, macOS, and Linux
 - **Seamless Integration**: Connect to SpacetimeDB instances with minimal code
 - **High Performance**: Optimized Rust core with minimal overhead
+- **Game-Specific Customization**: Extend with your own game functions in CustomServerModule

 ## Architecture